 Get a good night's sleep

 romeovip md/ShutterstockIn our busy world, sleep is often the first thing to go, but skimping on even an hour of sleep can take a serious toll on your waistline.
 Getting less than seven hours of sleep made people eat an average of 500 extra calories the next day, according to research done by the National Institutes of Health.
 Plus exhaustion messes with your hormones, which can also lead to weight gain.
-Hit the sack early and make consistent sleep your top weight-loss priority.
-These are the secrets sleep doctors use to get quality shut-eye.
+Hit the sack early and make consistent sleep your top priority to lose weight without exercise.

 Content continues below ad

 Dmitry Polonskiy/ShutterstockTaking a hike through the mountains is certainly good exercise but you don't have to break a sweat to take advantage of Mother Nature's health package.
 Simply being outside in "green areas" has been linked to having a lower body weight, according to research done by the American Diabetes Association.
-And good news: The vast majority of Americans already live within walking distance of some type of park, so get out there and explore your neighborhood.
+And good news: The National Recreation and Park Association says the vast majority of Americans already live within walking distance of some type of park.
+Get out there and explore your neighborhood.

 Watch food additives

 Monkey Business Images/ShutterstockJunk food isn't great for your weight or your health, but it turns out it's not just the empty calories and trans fats doing the damage.
 Some of the most popular food additives are linked with weight gain and obesity, according to a study done by Georgia State University.
 Emulsifiers, which are added to most processed foods for texture and to extend shelf life, are one of the worst offenders as they interfere with good gut bacteria.
 And some artificial flavorings, artificial sweeteners, preservatives, and even food packaging have also been linked in research to obesity.
 No one is saying you can't indulge in your favorite treat but try to pick one without extra additives—it'll taste just as great.
-Not convinced?
-These are the signs you're eating too many preservatives.
+(Follow these 15 weight-loss mantras to stay inspired!)